Skip to main content

 Scope

-• Ask for permission to securely pass their feedback to the relevant member of staff, helpline volunteer or peer supporter (where appropriate)
+• Securely pass the feedback to the relevant member of staff, helpline volunteer, online chat volunteer, or peer supporter (where appropriate)

 • Ask for permission to note their comments (with all identifying details removed) for use in future LawCare materials or on the website.

-• Where appropriate, encourage the sender/caller to leave a review on LawCare’s social media channels.
+• Where appropriate, encourage you to leave a review on LawCare’s social media channels.

 Where permission is not given, either to report the compliment to other members of staff, or to record it, no note of the telephone call is taken, or the email is deleted.